Met office forecasts light to moderate rain across country | The Asian Age Online, Bangladesh

 Day and night temperature may remain nearly unchanged over the country.

-Rain or thundershowers activity may increase for the next 72 hours beginning at 9 am today.
+A low pressure area has formed over Northwest Bay and adjoining Gangetic West Bengal – Bangladesh and it is likely to intensify.

+The axis of monsoon trough runs through Punjab, Hariyana, Uttar Pradesh, Bihar, Gangetic West Bengal, the centre of the low to Assam across southern part of Bangladesh.
+Monsoon is active over Bangladesh and moderate to strong over North Bay.

-Maximum temperature on Tuesday was recorded 36.0 degrees Celsius at Tangail and minimum temperature today 24.7 degrees Celsius at Teknaf.
+Country’s maximum temperature on Tuesday was recorded 35.0 degrees Celsius at Rajshahi and the lowest one today was recorded 23.0 degrees Celsius at Teknaf.

-Maximum rainfall for the last twenty four hours till 6am today was recorded 184 milimeters (mm) at Kutubdia in Chattogram.
+Maximum rainfall for the last twenty-four hours till 6am today was recorded 149 millimeters (mm) at Teknaf.

 Leave Your Comments